dogmaticcentral/CG/README.md

 CG is not an out-of-the box solution.
 Rather, it is a starter kit, in case you would like to do some cancer genomics data analysis on your own.
 Installing CG database(s) may take a day or two if you are willing to go with the pipeline as-is.
+The (approximate) timings for a default installation of the ICGC branch can be found in [timing.txt](timing.txt).
 With tweaks, a week is not an unreasonable time estimate.